What is an Apprenticeship?

 You must be offered the same conditions as other employees working at similar grades or in similar roles.
 This includes:

 any benefits the employer offers, eg childcare voucher schemes

 any support the employer offers, eg coaching or mentoring

-Apprenticeships can be completed by existing staff who want to recognise and develop their skills, or someone who has joined the organisation specifically in an apprenticeship role.
+Apprenticeships can be completed by existing staff who want to develop their skills and knowledge, or someone who has joined the organisation specifically in an apprenticeship role.

 16 or over

 With growth of Higher and Degree Apprenticeships, there is now a real alternative to traditional university study, with the opportunity to move your career forward, gain professional skills, status and accreditation , all whilst in a job and earning a salary.